kunegis/stu/README.md

   commands.
 List of files and dependencies are themselves targets that are built using shell commands, and therefore any external software can be used to define them, without any special support needed from Stu.
+Too many Make replacements try to "avoid the shell" and include every transformation possible into the tool, effectively amassing dozens of unnecessary dependencies, and creating an ad-hoc language much less well-define, and let alone portable, than the shell.
 * Portability:  Embrace POSIX as an underlying standard.
 Use the shell as the underlying command interpreter.
 Don't try to create a purportedly portable layer on top of it, as POSIX _already is_ a portability layer.
 Also, don't try to create a new portable language for executing commands, as /bin/sh _already is_ one.
 Furthermore, don't use fancy libraries or hip programming languages.
 Stu is written in plain C++11 with only standard libraries.
+Many other Make replacements are based on specific programming languages are their "base standard", effectively limiting their use to that language, and thus preventing projects to use multiple programming languages.
+  Others even do worse and create their own mini-language, invariably less portable than the shell.
 * Reliability:  Stu has extensive unit test coverage, with more than 500 tests.
 All published versions pass 100% of these tests.
 All language features and error paths are unit tested.